Simply LaKita

 2. Use a large roast pan with a roasting rack to give the bird a lift in the pan to allow the juices to drain away from the bird.

-Either way is fine, but today I will be placing the turkey directly on the oven rack.
+Either way is fine, but today I prefer placing the turkey directly onto the oven rack.

 What Temperature to Cook the Turkey?

 The turkey should begin baking in the oven at 450 degrees F. for 30 minutes.
-Remove the turkey from the oven to brush evenly with maple syrup.
+Remove the turkey from the oven and brush it evenly with maple syrup.

 Reduce the oven temperature to 350 degrees F. and allow the turkey to cook for an additional 60 minutes.
 While checking the turkey every 20 minutes using the OXO Good Grips Thermocouple Thermometer.
 Insert the thermometer into the thickest part of the thigh, once the internal temperature registers 165 to 170 degrees it is ready to be removed.